SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 6. Vaccination is doing it the easy way: people get a couple shots, take a day or so off, and go on about their lives.
 Don't make the stupid choice here.

 Again: Mask.
 Social distance.
 Vaccinate.
-Get paxlovid if you get sick.
-Support research on drugging the genes above.
+Get paxlovid &amp; fluvoxamine if you get sick.
+Support research on drugs for the 15 druggable genes above.

-I know you're tired of all that.
-But how tired would you and your descendants be after _20,000 years_ of this?
-Make the smart choice here.
+I know you're tired of doing all that.
+But how tired would you and your descendants be after _20,000 years of this?_  Make the smart choice here.

 ---